-The impact of RAM on gaming is a strange beast – it is one of extremes and disappointing tail offs.
-If a system is low on RAM, let’s say 4GB for example’s sake, then the RAM will have a significant tangible effect on the game, i.e., the game will have less memory to load up data sets (game engine, textures, levels, lighting, etc.).
-Less memory equates to a choppier gaming experience and low frames per second readings.
+The impact of RAM on gaming is a strange beast – it is one of extremes and disappointing tail-offs.
+If a system has low RAM, let’s say 4 GB for example, then the RAM will have a significant tangible effect on in-game performance, i.e. the game will have less memory to load up data sets (game engine, textures, levels, lighting, etc.).
+Therefore, less memory equates to a choppier gaming experience with some off-putting framerate drops.

 The first is how much RAM a particular game is programmed to use.
-Should a game only use a maximum of 4GB, then having 8GB of RAM means there are effectively 4GB sitting there doing nothing unused.
+If a game only ever uses a maximum of 4 GB of RAM, then having 8 GB of RAM means that the extra 4 GB will be sitting idly, unused.